WilliamLa59/OldWebProjects/PortfolioTemplateV2/README.md

 - ~~Add verification for hashed password~~ COMPLETE
 - ~~Implement ability to change admin password~~ COMPLETE
 - ~~Add ability to include github repository link for projects~~ COMPLETE
+- change css and layout and create a general theme for the website
+- create different preset themes users can pick from